Mindanao Advice

 ..while I’m enjoying the sun that has suddenly appeared

-..while I am enjoying the sun that suddenly appeared
+..while I was enjoying the sun that suddenly appeared

 This road will take us right up above the clouds.
 I did not know what situation I went to LOL